 We will gain an intimate experience of this electric, sprawling city by visiting the studios and showrooms of designers who epitomize today’s Mexico City—an ancient city with a vibrant cultural, gastronomic and design scene.
 We'll introduce you to creative entrepreneurs tapping into Mexico’s rich cultural and artistic heritage, and working exclusively with Mexican artisans, to create textiles and homewares with a contemporary aesthetic.

-Visit a company that produces sophisticated, luxury homewares in collaboration with artisan communities throughout Mexico
+Visit companies producing sophisticated, luxury homewares in collaboration with artisan communities throughout Mexico

 Meet a social enterprise that is committed to supporting indigenous women textile artisans by updating traditional Mexican garments to suit present-day taste

-Visit the Frida Kahlo Museum to see how indigenous Mexican clothing and textiles inspired her iconic style.
+Visit the Frida Kahlo Museum to see how indigenous Mexican clothing and textiles influenced her iconic style.
 Also tour the Luis Barragán House and Studio to see how he blended modern and Mexican aesthetics